alexander-irbis/finshir/README.md

 ----------

 ## Target platform
-Like most of pentesting utilities, this project is developed, tested, and maintained for only Linux-based systems.
-If you are a Windows user, you probably need a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) or another computer with GNU/Linux.
+Like most of pentesting utilities, this project is developed, tested, and maintained for only UNIX-based systems.
+If you are a Windows user, you probably need a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) or another computer with UNIX.

 ----------